yam949/graph89/README.md

 2. TiEmu ni/tiemu-3.03
-	The library has its own copyright notice located in jni/tiemu-3.03 Note that the TiEmu library included in Graph89 is not in its original state.
-TiEmu is modified to compile in the Android OS.
-Certain parts might be removed or modified for different reasons.
+	The library has its own copyright notice located in jni/tiemu-3.03 Note that
-	The original TiEmu library is located in http://lpg.ticalc.org/prj_tiemu/

 3. /tilem-2.0
-	The library has its own copyright notice located in jni/tilem-2.0 Note that the TilEm library included in Graph89 is not in its original state.
-TiEmu is modified to compile in the Android OS.
-Certain parts might be removed or modified or modified for different reasons.
+	The library has its own
 	The original TilEm library is located in http://lpg.ticalc.org/prj_tilem/

 4. Graph89 Android.
 This is the  running in the Android OS.